DeepitPatil/CampusHack/README.md

  - Getting access to moodle API and making a moodle plugin.
  - Making a mobile version.
  - Include  chats from contacts.
+ - Making the application more memory and time efficient